 2 – No IE 6 or 7, they are just too old to be able to do the interactive things Canvas does.

 Students must have software capable of creating, editing, and saving Microsoft Office document files (.doc, .docx), Microsoft Excel spreadsheet files (.xls, .xlsx), and Microsoft PowerPoint presentation files (.ppt, .pptx).

 Specific curricula for some courses may require additional software purchases.
 Any additional software requirements will be provided in the syllabi for your courses.

 Students who need assistive technologies will have different computer and technology requirements.
 Please check with Student Services to determine the requirements for the specific technologies needed to support your online classes.

 A valid email address, which is checked frequently, is required for participation in components of your coursework.
 If you change your email address, you must supply the correct address to REALTOR® University Student Services.

 The ease and convenience of accessing educational materials through the Internet brings with it the need to ensure that our computers do not become targets of unwanted and often malicious attacks and intrusions by computer viruses and/or hackers.
 To prevent this, we recommend using an anti-virus package and a firewall.

-Your computer is subject to virus attack whether you’re surfing the Internet or getting information from floppy disks, CDs or a network.
+Your computer is subject to virus attack whether you’re surfing the Internet or getting information from CDs or a network.
 Email attachments are particularly vulnerable.